Sidtheboss/2DV3D-RECONSTRUCTION/README.md

 # 2D V 3D - RECONSTRUCTION

-# **Image Processing 2D V 3D reconstruction 🚀**
+# **Image Processing reconstruction 🚀**

 This repository demonstrates face detection and image preprocessing using Python, leveraging OpenCV, PyTorch, and NumPy.
 The project is designed for educational purposes and real-world applications in image processing and computer vision.
+This repo is done for a research Purpose.

 ---